ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps.md

 ### Do the file location and name matter?

-As of Ember v5.6, a component's template and backing class must have the same name (the related technical terms are [resolve and resolution](https://github.com/ember-cli/ember-resolver)):
+A component's template and backing class must have the same name (the related technical terms are [resolve and resolution](https://github.com/ember-cli/ember-resolver)):

-- `hello-world.{hbs,ts}` with the flat component structure
+- `hello.{hbs,ts}` with the flat component structure
-- `hello-world/index.{hbs,ts}` with the nested component structure
+- `hello/index.{hbs,ts}` with the nested component structure

 In contrast, the component's stylesheet can have a different name and even live in a different folder.
 This is because we explicitly import the CSS file in the backing class.